Pooja-Y-G/Calculator-React-Redux/README.md

 # Calculator-React-Redux

-#A calculator with history of previos entries,
+#A calculator with history of previos entries by using push opeartion to an array,

 #React-Redux is a best practice to maintain the state